Best Python Bootcamps for High School Students – 2025

 Code Galaxy

-Code Galaxy’s Python Basics bootcamp is a literal whirlwind–over the course of just two days and eight hours, you’ll learn Python fundamentals via a project-based curriculum.
-Perfect for students who want to take off on their own projects after mastering fundamental skills.
+Code Galaxy’s Python Basics bootcamp is a literal whirlwind – over the course of just two days and eight hours, you’ll learn Python fundamentals via a project-based curriculum.
+Perfect for students who want to tackle their own projects after mastering fundamental skills.

 Inspirit AI

-Taught by MIT and Stanford graduate students, AI Scholars Live Online teaches Python fundamentals in an AI framework.
+Taught by MIT and Stanford graduate students, AI Scholars Live Online teaches Python fundamentals within an AI framework.
 In addition to completing a mentor-led group project, students will also complete mini-projects using Python.
-Concurrently, they’ll learn more about AI concepts and careers.
+At the same time, they’ll learn more about AI concepts and careers.
 In total, the course runs for 10 sessions and 25 hours.

 Nextgen Python Data Science and Machine Learning Program